Why might you want to learn how to read tarot cards?

 My husband eventually left for a rehearsal, so I had a quiet Saturday afternoon to myself.
 I coaxed Jagger (my dog) onto our bed with me and I took out my Tarot cards.
 “Learn how to read Tarot” had been on my to do list for a year now.
 Today was the day, I decided.

 Taking advice from Biddy Tarot, I looked online (on Pinterest of all places) for a simple spread I could do.
 Nothing fancy or complicated.
-I just wanted to sense what everything was all about and see if I had a knack for getting any meaning out of the cards.
+I just wanted to see if I had a knack for getting any meaning out of the cards.
 I found a simple spread and decided to give it a shot.

 In fact, diving head first into readings is probably the best way to learn how to read Tarot cards if you ask me!